Artinep/Artinep.github.io/README.md

 # A- Artinep.github.io
 This is an Automated Market Makers for exchanging cryptocurrency, trading cryptocurrency and generating passive income.
 It is absolutely free for everyone.
-This is for educational purposes but blockchain is real (It's had enough stability to run on mainnet).
+This is for educational purposes but blockchain is real.
+It's had enough stability to run on mainnet.

 # B- How it works:
 Based on ethereum smart contract.